shreyasminocha/shreyasminocha.me/content/blog/piazza-activity.md

 Prompted by an offhand remark about patterns in the number of users online on my CS class's [Piazza](https://en.wikipedia.org/wiki/Piazza_(web_service)) forum, I wrote a script to track just that.
 The hypothesis was, of course, that the number of users online spikes just before exams and homework deadlines.

-{{< figure src="/img/piazza-activity/online-now.png" caption="The number of online users is prominently featured in the Piazza footer" >}}
+{{< figure src="/img/piazza-activity/online-now.png" caption="The number of online users is featured in the Piazza footer" >}}

-Conveniently, Piazza makes frontend HTTP requests to retrieve the number of users online rather than rendering it on the backend.
+Conveniently, Piazza makes frontend HTTP requests to retrieve the number of online users rather than rendering it on the backend.

 {{< figure src="/img/piazza-activity/post-request-get-online-users.png" caption="The request that fetches the number of online users" >}}

-The context menu on these entries allows us to copy cURL commands for these requests.
+Firefox Dev Tools lets us directly copy cURL commands for requests.

 ```sh
 curl 'https://piazza.com/logic/api?method=network.get_online_users&aid=************' \